coldfix/Citip/README.rst

     $ ./Citip 'I(X;Y|Z) <= I(X;Y)'

-    The information expression (without any further constraint) is Not solvable by Xitip: This implies either of the following situations
+    The information expression is either:
-     1. The inequality is FALSE, or
+        1. FALSE, or
-     2. This expression is a non-Shannon type inequality which is true.
+        2. a non-Shannon type inequality
-     	 Currently Xitip is equipped enough to verify only the Shannon type inequalities

     (exit code = 1)

     $ ./Citip 'I(X;Y|Z) <= I(X;Y)' 'H(Z) = 0'

-    The information expression (with the given constraints) is TRUE.
+    The information expression is TRUE.

     (exit code = 0)

     $ ./Citip 'I(X;;Y|Z) <= I(X;Y)'

-    Syntax ERROR: Re-enter the information expression
-    	"I(X;;Y|Z)<=I(X;Y)"
+    ERROR: syntax error, unexpected ';', expecting NAME in row 0 col 5:

+        I(X;;Y|Z) <= I(X;Y)
+            ^^

     (exit code = 2)

+Note that the location indicators for syntax errors are only approximate.

 The program exit code can be used to determine the outcome.
 The meaning of exit codes is as follows::